bharbron/tiertime_material_profile_maker/README.md

 ## Example

 Example of creating a custom material profile, with configurations for several different printers, layer thicknesses, and speeds.
 Note how we name the material `CUSTOM` until the final step so that we can do `--copy-from CUSTOM` (`--copy-from` being limited to ABS,ABS+,PLA,TPU and CUSTOM).
-Also note the use of `--non-encoded-output` and `--unencoded-template` to allow manual edits to be made to the .fmd file:
+Also note the use of `--non-encoded-output` and `--non-encoded-template` to allow manual edits to be made to the .fmd file:

 ```
 python tiertime_material_profile_maker.py --copy-from PLA --name CUSTOM --manufacturer CUSTOM --temperature 205 --bed-temp 0 custom.fmd